namchetolukla-header-image

 And by using our own number system, we are trying to replicate what nature has been doing for over 13 billion years.

-The rule of thirds also plays a big part in photography so it felt fitting to use this sequence of numbers to design with.
+The rule of thirds also plays a big part in photography, so it felt fitting to use this sequence of numbers as a fundamental design attribute.
 Odd numbers also provide symmetry in designs.

 3, 6, 9

-With this in mind, I decided to use the Fibonacci sequence to create numbers in a harmonious way that would bind all the design together in that invisible fashion.
+With this in mind, I decided to use the Fibonacci sequence to create numbers in a harmonious way that would bind all the designs together in that invisible fashion.

-I also created another set of numbers that follow multiples of 3 to ensure the design had enough breathing space.
+I also created another set of numbers that followed multiples of 3 to ensure the design had enough breathing space.

 Grid